 Douglas knew from the start that her ultimate career goal was to make a difference in the mental health field.
 She double-majored in nursing and psychology and says becoming a Stedman Nurse Resident was one of the best decisions she has ever made.

 “It was amazing to work with different populations and learn skills from several preceptors,” Douglas says.
 “The fact that the residency is six months is great because it truly gives a newly graduated nurse just the right amount of time to transition into the [mental health] specialty.”

-Douglas looks forward to joining Olufemi as part of the CPAS unit’s nursing staff.
+Douglas looks forward to being a part of the CPAS unit’s nursing staff.